NiGhTTraX/react-test-buffet/README.md

 When developing your components it's useful to load just one of them in complete isolation so that you don't have to refresh the entire app to see your changes.
+It also helps you drive your CSS design in order to make components encapsulated.
+If a component doesn't look good by itself in the playground, with no global imports, then it means it has some implicit dependencies on global styles/scripts and that will make it harder to maintain.

 Running `npm run playground` will start a playground with hot reload which uses [fixtures](./playground/fixtures) to load components individually.
 You can use [factories](./tests/factories) to create random fixtures.